April 20, 2017

 Economy of Motion - So much of traditional martial arts involves excess motion, wasting time and energy.
 Bruce Lee stressed directness, simplicity, and using as little motion as possible to get the job done.
 This is a guiding principle of our style of Krav Maga.

 "Using No Way as The Way"- Lee stressed using many styles, taking the best of each and applying it in just the right way at just the right time.
 He stressed that each style has techniques that will be most effective in certain ranges and in certain circumstances.
-IKI Krav is drawn from many styles, taking and modifying techniques as needed.
+IKI Krav is drawn from many styles, taking and modifying techniques as needed and blending them into one logical and cohesive system.

 Respond like an Echo - Too many styles involve a lot of thinking.
 They is no time to think in most self defense situations, we must condition ourselves to respond like an echo, without delay.